No items found.

 I’d been washing my hands.
 That’s what I’d been doing.
 They were never clean enough so I had to keep going back to try and get the germs off.

-— Lisa Thompson, The Goldfish Boy
+—Lisa Thompson, The Goldfish Boy

-Did you guess that The Goldfish Boy is middle grade fiction?
+Did you guess that The Goldfish Boy is middle-grade fiction?
 What about this line from Jay Asher’s Thirteen Reasons Why?

 I wrote a note to Mrs. Bradley that read: ‘Suicide.
 It’s something I’ve been thinking about.
 Not too seriously, but I have been thinking about it.’ ...
 But I was sure more people than just me had thought about it, right?
 So why not discuss it as a group?
 Or deep down, maybe there was more.
 Maybe I wanted someone to figure out who wrote the note and secretly come to my rescue.

-— Jay Asher, Thirteen Reasons Why
+—Jay Asher, Thirteen Reasons Why

 Did you guess that Thirteen Reasons Why is YA?
-It centres on a group of teenagers in the aftermath of a fellow student’s suicide and the tapes she left behind, explaining the reasons why she committed suicide.
+It centers on a group of teenagers in the aftermath of a fellow student’s suicide and the tapes she left behind, explaining the reasons why she committed suicide.
 Tough, right?

 You see, in YA books, mental health, mental illness and the messiness of recovery often form the central question of a novel.

-They tend to be heavier and more challenging depictions than middle grade novels that explore the same themes.
+They tend to be heavier and more challenging depictions than middle-grade novels that explore the same themes.

 LGBTQIA+ and gender identities